Joanna Lim, Teacher & Founder

 Sandra Leong is an early childhood educator who believes in the importance of inspiring and empowering children to be and become the best versions of themselves.
 In addition to her teaching experience, Sandra has worked in customer relations, as well as in a children’s hospital, where she advocated healthy lifestyle changes for children with health challenges such as obesity and diabetes.
 Sandra is a Health and Wellness Promotion (Health Education) graduate from Texas State University.

-Karimah Suhaimi, Teacher
+Karimah Suhaimi, Substitute Teacher

 Karimah Suhaimi is a recent Business Management graduate from Newcastle University.
 Throughout her course, she worked as a tutor and teacher assistant in the United Kingdom and Kuala Lumpur.
 She firmly believes that teaching is a profession that requires continuous learning and is currently applying for a Master of Teaching & Learning as a pathway to deepening her teaching practice.
 Karimah is an active kick-boxer, winning the Newcastle University inter-member competition in 2014.